La Crosse County is named for the native Indian game of “la crosse”.

 Architect: Dana Larson Roubal & Associates / DLR Group

 Contractor: Market & Johnson, Inc.

-Description: The building faces south and is a three story concrete and glass structure.
-The south entrance is a glassed portico of one story.
-The building was opened in August 1997.
-The roof line is flat.
+Description: The building faces south and is a three story buff and red colored brick, concrete and glass structure.
+The building is located in the center of the city.
+The south side has a projecting one story glass entrance.
+The windows are horizontal and the roof line is flat.
+The courtrooms are located on the second story.
 In 2008 to 2011, an addition was added on the north side.
 The architect was Potter Lawson / River Architects and the contractor was Market & Johnson.

 Architect: Hackner, Schroeder and Associates

 Description: The building faces east and is a three story contemporary concrete and glass structure.
 The building is located in the center of the city to the northeast of the courthouse.
 On the east side is a portico supported by concrete pillars.
 The windows form horizontal bands around the building.
 The roof line is flat.
 Until 1997, the building served as the courthouse.
 In 2016, the building was converted into housing and a fourth story was added.

 Note: The first courthouse was a wood frame structure built in 1851.
 The second courthouse was designed by C J Ross and built by William Listman in 1867.
 The third courthouse was designed by Hugo Schick and Andrew Roth and constructed by Peter Nelson & Sons in 1903.
 The fourth courthouse was constructed in 1964 to 1965 and is now the County Administration.

 Location: 300 4th Street North / Vine Street